vsriramis/divvy-api/README.md

 URL: /trips/station/{comma_separated_stationIds}
 Description: API to fetch trips for a given stationId(s)

-All the above APIs take Authorization tokan which is OKTA Bearer token.
+All the above APIs take Authorization token which is OKTA Bearer token.
 Here is the CURL command to generate the Bearer token

 ## Auth command
 ```